Join the Conversation

 This special issue brings together current scholarly research on class, parenting and education across cultural contexts.
 It will be published as the first issue of 2021.

 A major line of inquiry in the sociology of education addresses the role of parents in the transmission of cultural capital and the reproduction of social advantage.
 Perceptions and practices of parenting - primarily through gendered work and responsibilities - are shaped in response to changing requirements and expectations of what parents can and should be doing in relation to children’s education and the demands produced by educational institutions.
 Informed by Bourdieu's notion of cultural capital, studies have developed a range of concepts to describe and discuss the links between parenting, education and class.
-These include, among others, concerted cultivation and natural growth, intensive and extensive mothering, and parental anxiety.
+These include, among others, concerted cultivation and accomplishment of natural growth, intensive and extensive mothering, and parental anxiety.
 Most such studies address parenting, education and class in the contexts of North America and Western Europe.

 Against this background, the purpose of this special issue is to serve as a forum for the cross-cultural consideration of class, parenting and education as elaborated in a broad spectrum of contexts.
 In bringing together a range of studies, the special issue will seek to highlight commonalities and differences in parenting perspectives and practices, as these relate to children's education both inside and outside of school.
 We are particularly interested in studies that engage with the theoretical concepts mentioned above; we hope that the juxtaposition of studies from a wide range of contexts will enable theoretical elaboration of the links among parenting, class and education.